MartinEekGerhardsen/symlinkccc/README.md

 ## TODOs

+ - [ ] Fix warning due to workspace being the name of a mod and multiple other things
  - [ ] Test if `cargo watch` can be used to check if something has to be re-linked
  - [ ] Try to get the `rospack` command implemented purely in rust
  - [ ] See if links can be juggled for profiles rather than just removing the old link for every time the program is executed